Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 18 Oktober 2024 13.33.38 UTC
+- WIB: Jumat, 18 Oktober 2024 14.22.32 UTC
-- WITA: Jumat, 18 Oktober 2024 14.33.38 UTC
+- WITA: Jumat, 18 Oktober 2024 15.22.32 UTC
-- WIT: Jumat, 18 Oktober 2024 15.33.38 UTC
+- WIT: Jumat, 18 Oktober 2024 16.22.32 UTC

 Kutipan Inspiratif:
-"I am enough of an artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world."
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

 Kategori: inspirational